w3f/Grants-Program/applications/RubeusKeeper.md

 The Rubeus Keeper dApp will consist of two functional modules:
 1. An Ink! smart contract for seсure password storage using a Polkadot or Kusama account.
 Just log in to your Polkadot wallet and get access to your passwords DB.
 The smart contract will includes methods for writing and getting passwords, as well as categorizing.
 2. A browser extension for password managing: registration, log in, password generation, categorizing, saving, retrieving, autocomplete functionality.

+Under this MVP we consider security in the next attack vectors:
+ 1. Transferred data unauthorized interception and decryption (categories, URLs/logins, passwords).
+ 2. Malicious data substitution by a node.
+To solve the above mentioned tasks the data will be encrypted using the ChaCha20-Poly1305 streaming algorithm with message authentication.
+The protocol is standardized by IETF in RFC 7539, in software implementations it is much more efficient and faster than AES.

 ![Rubeus schema 3](https://user-images.githubusercontent.com/98888366/184879468-bb14b061-7e32-4f89-bc15-8d753d66f236.png)